‘Days Of Our Lives’ New Fall Preview Spoilers: Salem’s Steamiest Couples Take Center Stage

 — Days of our Lives (@nbcdays) October 11, 2019

 The couple have had a very hard road and nothing has ever come easy for them.
-Currently, they think they everything is going well.
+Currently, they think that everything is going well.
 However, what they don’t know is that Eric’s former girlfriend, Sarah Horton (Lindsey Godfrey) is currently pregnant with his child.

 Sarah is keeping the pregnancy hidden from Eric as she doesn’t want to put a strain on his happiness with Nicole.
 However, after deciding to keep the baby, she now has a big problem.
 How can she raise a child without Eric thinking he’s the father?